xu-yuan1/openvino-docs/pages/documentation/openvino-runtime-user-guide/changing-input-shapes.rst

 * transform the model during Model Optimizer conversion on the back phase.
 See :ref:`Model Optimizer extension <model_optimizer_extensibility>`.

 * transform OpenVINO Model during the runtime.
-See :ref:`OpenVINO Runtime Transformations <doxid-openvino_docs_transformations>`.
+See :ref:`OpenVINO Runtime Transformations <transformations_overview>`.

 * modify the original model with the help of the original framework.